Skip to content

 The Transcendental Argument for God

-The Transcendental Argument for God (TAG) claims that God’s existence is the necessary precondition for logic, morality, and science - that without God, rational thought itself would be impossible.
-Cornelius Van Til developed the argument’s philosophical framework in the mid-twentieth century, and Greg Bahnsen popularized it through his 1985 debate with atheist Gordon Stein.
-With a soundness score of 10/100, TAG is one of the weakest arguments in our database - its central reasoning is widely regarded as circular, presupposing the very conclusion it aims to prove, and it fails to demonstrate that God is the only possible foundation for intelligibility.
+The Transcendental Argument for God (TAG) claims God’s existence is the necessary precondition for logic, morality, and science - meaning that without God, rational thought itself would be impossible.
+It scores 10/100 for soundness, one of the lowest in our database, because its central reasoning is widely seen as circular (it uses logic to prove logic depends on God) and it fails to show God is the only possible foundation for intelligibility.
+Cornelius Van Til built the argument’s philosophical framework in the mid-twentieth century, and Greg Bahnsen popularized it through his 1985 debate with atheist Gordon Stein.

 The Core Argument

-TAG takes a distinctive form compared to other theistic arguments.
-Rather than arguing toward God from evidence, it argues that God must already be assumed for evidence and argument to be meaningful at all.
-The structure is a transcendental argument - it asks what must be true for some undeniable feature of experience to be possible:
+TAG takes a distinctive form.
+Rather than arguing toward God from evidence, it argues God must already be assumed for evidence and argument to be meaningful at all.
+The structure is a transcendental argument - one that asks what conditions must hold for some undeniable feature of experience to be possible:

-The argument’s ambition is striking - it does not merely claim that God’s existence is probable but that it is certain, because the very act of denying God presupposes the logical tools that only God can ground.
-Bahnsen summarized this by saying that atheists must “borrow from” the Christian worldview every time they use logic or make moral judgments.
+The argument’s ambition is striking.
+It does not just claim God’s existence is probable - it claims God’s existence is certain, because the very act of denying God assumes the logical tools that only God can ground.
+Bahnsen put it this way: atheists must “borrow from” the Christian worldview every time they use logic or make moral judgments.

 Key Claims